libigl/libigl/readme.txt

   = Optional (included in external/ =
   TetGen  libigltetgen extra only
+  Embree  libiglembree extra only tinyxml2  libiglxml extra only

 = Header only =
 libigl is designed to work "out-of-the-box" as a headers only library.
 To